10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 This is why you should ask for a specific amount from an individual based on that individual’s history of giving and capacity when making direct fundraising asks.

-You should also specify a suggested amount using your donation form options and content.
-Donorbox Donation Forms allow you to highlight several suggested ask amounts and add impact information to them.
-Here’s an example to give you inspiration and help you customize your own Giving Tuesday donation form for 2023.
+Donorbox Donation Forms allow you to highlight several suggested ask amounts and add impact information to your form.
+Here’s an example to inspire you while you work on customizing your own Giving Tuesday donation form for 2024.

 5. Create and nurture strong partnerships

-This will help increase your exposure and your reach.
-With that, more donations will trickle in, more individuals will pledge to volunteer, and more people will know about your nonprofit.
-The potential that lies here is enormous!
+Collaboration will help increase your reach and boost your brand awareness.
+With that, comes more donations, more individuals pledging to volunteer, and more people aware of your nonprofit.
+The potential is enormous!

-Whether you choose to partner with only one or two organizations (businesses or nonprofits) or you choose to join a large-scale movement – partnerships matter.
+Whether you partner with one or two organizations (businesses or nonprofits) or join a large-scale movement – partnerships matter.
 Whatever you choose to do, ensure that you:

 • Use the same media kit and social media hashtags.